xumaple/google-form-response-parser/README.md

 # Known bugs

-+ Google forms does not always require an email, thus the second column may sometimes be a question - which FRP would always ignore.
-Current workaround: if the user manually copies the entire second column to a new column, Google Forms will automatically place new responses there - and FRP would see it with no problems.
-Easy fix - coming soon!
++ ~~Google forms does not always require an email, thus the second column may sometimes be a question - which FRP would always ignore.
+Current workaround: if the user manually copies the entire second column to a new column, Google Forms will automatically place new responses there - and FRP would see it with no problems.~~ Fixed!
++ When someone chooses to select no answers for a select-all question, their data is not counted in any of the statistics.

 For any questions or to report a bug, please email maplexu2010@gmail.com.
 Thank you for your help!